Romans 2:7

 At the end of Romans chapter one Paul

 mentioned disobedience to parents as one of the great sins.
-Now in Romans
+Now in Romans chapter

-truth.
-Humans are responsible for their actions and for their attitudes towards
+Humans are responsible for their actions and for their attitudes towards truth

-and it is the mystery of iniquity.
+is the mystery of iniquity.
 Why do some people turn to God and ask for

 forgiveness and others do not?
 Those who want what is good and what is right